 May 24, 2012

 A long-term project of Kellogg Institute Faculty Fellow and Romero scholar Rev. Robert Pelton, CSC has received top honors at the 2012 Film Festival of the Latin American Studies Association (LASA).
-His film, Monseñor, the Last Journey of Óscar Romero, received the LASA Award of Merit in Film and was shown at the LASA conference in San Francisco on May 24.
+His film, Monseñor, the Last Journey of Óscar Romero, received the LASA Award of Merit for Film and was shown at the LASA conference in San Francisco on May 24.

 A documentary, Monseñor tells the story of the last three years of Archbishop Romero’s life.
 It includes extracts from Romero’s homilies and personal diary, and personal interviews with a cross section of Salvadorans.